JavaScript Required

 Forgetting to follow up - After you submit your grant application, don't forget to follow up with the funding source to make sure they received it and to thank them for their time and consideration.
 This simple step can go a long way in making a good impression.

-Giving up too easily – If you don’t get funded the first time around, don’t give up!
-Many people who are successful in getting grants have been rejected multiple times before finally landing a funding source.
-Keep trying, and eventually you’ll find success.
+Giving up too easily - If you don't get funded the first time around, don't give up!
+Many organizations who are successful in getting grants have been rejected multiple times before finally landing a funding source.
+Keep trying, and you'll find success.

 Let's say that your organization is seeking funding for drilling water wells in Mali, West Africa.
 Your grant proposal would look something like this.
 Every section has an explanation and sample text.